 - Section 1.1.
 Certain Definitions.
-For purposes of this Contract, and in addition to the terms defined throughout this Contract, each of the following words or expressions, whenever initially capitalized, shall have the meaning set forth in this section: - (a) "Academy" means the Michigan nonprofit corporation named River City Scholars Charter Academy which is established as a public school academy pursuant to this Contract. - (b) "Academy Board" means the Board of Directors of the Academy. - (c) "Applicable Law" means all state and federal law applicable to public school academies. - (d) "Application" means the public school academy application and supporting documentation submitted to the College Board for the
+For purposes of this Contract, and in addition to the terms defined throughout this Contract, each of the following words or expressions, whenever initially capitalized, shall have the meaning set forth in this section: - (a) "Academy" means the Michigan nonprofit corporation named Oakside Prep Academy which is established as a public school academy pursuant to this Contract. - (b) "Academy Board" means the Board of Directors of the Academy. - (c) "Applicable Law" means all state and federal law applicable to public school academies, including all rules, regulations, and orders promulgated thereunder. - (d) "Application" means the public school academy application and supporting documentation submitted to the College Board for the